lsst-tstn/tstn-006/index.rst

 HMP 2030 PSUs
 ~~~~~~~~~~~~~

-are intended to be run under CCS control, and in general should not
+The HMP 2030 PSUs are intended to be run under CCS control, and in general should not
 require manual intervention.
 The power supplies can be turned on and
 enabled remotely by CCS.
 When the power supply is turned on, the screen
 activates and the “Power” button becomes lit.
 The channel buttons in the